10 Minutes To Beautiful Biceps

 Do’s and Don’ts for Weight Lifting

-Most of the moves in this 10-minute bicep workout will require dumbbells.
-If you’re not currently using weights, here are a few DO’s and DON’Ts of weight training to get you started.
+Most of the moves in this 10-minute workout will require dumbbells.
+If you’re not currently using weights, here are some basics on arm workouts with dumbbells.
+Learn the DO’s and DON’Ts for weight lifting in upper body workouts here!

 DON’T Be Afraid To Go Heavy